schoenwaldnils/SocialMegabuttons/README.md

 I will add more networks in the future.

-If you find an error or have any suggestions, let me know.
+If you find an error or have any suggestions, please let me know.